joncheng-dev/order-tracker-C-/README.md

 ## Known Bugs

+- _Currently `$ dotnet run` does not open a browser window.
+Must use `$ dotnet watch run`, as specified in Setup/Installation Requirements step 4a._
-- _Please report any bugs if you find any with a message to joncheng.dev@gmail.com_
+- _Please report any bugs you find with a message to joncheng.dev@gmail.com_

 ## License